 Reset button - This will center the flight box on the screen and reset the width and height to the default.

-Preflight button - This opens the preflight dialog and attempts to connect and send the flight parameters to the Sequoia (the iOS device must be connected to Sequoia wifi).
+Preflight button - This opens the preflight dialog and attempts to connect and send the flight parameters to the camera (the iOS device must be connected to the camera's wifi).
 A mission summary is shown with an option to launch the mission.

 Atlas button - If logged in to Atlas and connected to the internet, you can see a list of your farms and fields.
 If not logged in to Atlas, you will be prompted to log in (internet connection required).